Ozzie Albies Player Props: Braves vs. Astros

 Ozzie Albies At The Plate

-- Albies is batting .241 with two doubles, four home runs and four walks.
+- Albies is hitting .253 with two doubles, five home runs and four walks.

-- Albies has picked up an RBI in eight games this year (40.0%), with more than one RBI in five of those games (25.0%).
+- Albies has driven in a run in nine games this year (42.9%), including six games with more than one RBI (28.6%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.